Import multiple high-scale Kubernetes Clusters into Pulumi

 .avif)

-KubeCost is a Kubernetes cost allocation and visibility tool used by platform, DevOps, and FinOps teams to understand where cluster spend comes from and how it maps to applications and internal teams.
-It helps organizations reduce cloud waste by attributing costs to namespaces, workloads, and labels, making it easier to set budgets and prioritize optimization work.
+KubeCost is a Kubernetes cost allocation and visibility tool used by platform, DevOps, and FinOps teams to understand where cluster spend originates and how it maps to applications, namespaces, and internal teams.
+It helps organizations reduce waste by attributing shared infrastructure costs to the workloads that drive them, supporting clearer budgeting and prioritization of optimization work.

-Typically deployed inside a Kubernetes cluster, KubeCost combines resource usage data with cloud billing context to support chargeback/showback and ongoing cost governance.
-It is often paired with observability and reporting workflows to keep engineering and finance aligned; see also FinOps services.
+Typically deployed inside a Kubernetes cluster, KubeCost combines resource usage signals with cloud billing context to enable chargeback/showback and ongoing cost governance.
+It is often integrated into reporting and alerting workflows to keep engineering and finance aligned; see also FinOps services.

 FinOps, or Financial Operations, is a strategic approach that combines financial, business, and IT operations to optimize cloud spending and resource utilization.
 It fosters collaboration between teams, enabling real-time monitoring, cost transparency, and efficient budget management in cloud environments.
 Emphasizing cost optimization and value realization, FinOps is crucial for companies looking to balance innovation and cost control in their cloud investments.

-KubeCost is a Kubernetes cost allocation and visibility tool used to attribute cluster spend to the workloads and teams that drive it, enabling practical optimization and FinOps workflows without losing engineering context.
+KubeCost is a Kubernetes cost allocation and visibility tool that maps cluster spend to namespaces, workloads, and teams, enabling practical FinOps workflows beyond what cloud billing reports provide.

 Some of the things we did include: